minispiki/python/README.md

 **Learning python**
 -- Wait for changes --

-If you are a beginner, run rules.py
+If you are a beginner, run zen.py

+## Structure
+python code named main.py in its own folder